 How to Apply

 Employment Standards only issues permits to employers.
 Non-unionized employers must obtain a permit from the Executive Director of Employment Standards.
-Unionized workplaces must obtain the written agreement of the trade union representing the employees affected by the permit.
+Unionized employees receive overtime under the terms of their collective agreement.
 Self-employed persons do not require permits.

 Applications must be completed, signed, and returned to the Employment Standards Division for approval.